 Integrated pest management (IPM) is a sustainable approach to managing insect, pathogen, and weed pests through a coordinated decision-making/action-taking process.
 An IPM plan includes all appropriate forms of pest control including genetic, biological, cultural, physical, and chemical methods.
-The goal of IPM is mitigate pest damage while protecting human health, environmental quality, and economic viability.
+The goal of IPM is to mitigate pest damage while protecting human health, environmental quality, and economic viability.

 The MU IPM program is partially funded by a federal grant.
 It is multidisciplinary and involves a large team of scientists and extension specialists.
 Objectives include:

-- Educate farmers, homeowners and their advisors about the purpose, foundation and implementation of Integrated Pest Management.
+Educate farmers, homeowners and their advisors about the purpose, foundation and implementation of Integrated Pest Management.

-- Disseminate information about effective and environmentally sound plant pest management practices to farmers, homeowners and their advisors.
+Disseminate information about effective and environmentally sound plant pest management practices to farmers, homeowners and their advisors.

-- Identify, monitor and evaluate existing and potential plant pests.
+Identify, monitor and evaluate existing and potential plant pests.